Tougee/gh-polls-web/README.md

-# gh-polls-web
+# mixin-polls-web

-> Generate polls for GitHub issues.
-Web front-end for [GitHub Polls](https://github.com/tj/gh-polls).
+> Generate polls for Mixin users.
+Web front-end for [Mixin Polls](https://github.com/tougee/mixin-polls), fork from [gh-polls-web](https://github.com/srph/gh-polls-web)

+Searching for `7000104378` in [Mixin Messenger](https://mixin.one/messenger) and start using.

 ![Preview](preview.png)